hashicorp/waypoint/website/README.md

   downloads={downloadData}
   community="/resources"
   prerelease={{
-    type: 'release candidate', // the type of prerelease: beta, release candidate, etc.
+    type: "release candidate", // the type of prerelease: beta, release candidate, etc.
-    name: 'v1.0.0', // the name displayed in text on the website
+    name: "v1.0.0", // the name displayed in text on the website
-    version: '1.0.0-rc1', // the actual version tag that was pushed to releases.hashicorp.com }}
+    version: "1.0.0-rc1", // the actual version tag that was pushed to releases.hashicorp.com }}
 />
 ```